epfl-herus/demod/docs/source/quickstart/quickstart.rst

 The
 :py:class:`~demod.simulators.load_simulators.LoadSimulator`
-can be decomposed in different components as explain in :doc:`the overview section <../overview/index>`.
+can be decomposed in different components as explain in the :doc:`overview section <../overview/index>`.

-Here we present how to perform a simulation with multiple components simulators, how to handle different timesteps, how to handles the inputs and outputs from the different simulators.
+Here we present how to perform a simulation with multiple components or modules, how to simulate over different timesteps, and handle inputs and outputs from the different simulators.

 First you need to choose the components among the different available simulators, which you can find in the